argovis/documentation/database/schema.rst

 - **fill value** (optional): what this should be filled by if absent
 - **current vocabulary** (optional): current set of possible values for this key,  with explanations as required.

+.. admonition:: Database versus API

+   The schema described here are as they appear in our database.
+Depending on filtering and transform flags used, Argovis' API may add or remove fields to suit the user's request; this behvior is discussed in detail in the API docs.

 Schema enforcement & population
 +++++++++++++++++++++++++++++++